 Help them form a healthy routine

-Going to school online is a huge adjustment for most teens and may be more tiring than going to school in person.
-Keep bedtimes and wake times the same as regular school.
+Going to school online may be more tiring than going to school in person.
+If this is the case for your child, keep bedtimes and wake times the same as regular school.
 Provide teens with healthy meals rather than a stream of snacks and encourage them to exercise for at least a half hour each day.
-And for every 50 minutes of schoolwork, let them take a 10-minute break.
+And for every 50 minutes of schoolwork, have them take a 10-minute break.

 Create time for family

 Set aside some time to do something for fun and bond as a family.
 Put away your individual screens and do something together.
 Movie nights, cooking, taking a walk, game nights and other communal activities are great options.

 As you probably know, teens don’t like being told what to do.
 Encourage them to do what you want and try to make it seem like it’s their choice.
 Let them know what they should do for school or at home and give them the leeway to figure out how to do it.
 This will increase their sense of accomplishment once they finish.

 Check in on your teen’s mental health

 Without hovering or pressing your teen too much, regularly see how they are doing mentally.
 Look for changes in their mood.
 Be empathetic and understanding of how much their world is changing.
 Don’t leave them to figure out this new reality entirely on their own.

 You can start conversations individually or as a family so everyone can check in and talk about their mental well-being.

 It can be hard to know how to spark conversation with your teenager or what questions will actually let you know how they are doing.
 Our Youth Action Board members told us what they want their parents to ask them.
 And remember that just asking lets them know you care about them.

 - How are you feeling today, really?
 Physically and mentally.